NovoNordisk-OpenSource/mighty.component/tests/testthat/_snaps/mighty_component.md

       test: This is a test component used for unit testing
       Type: derivation
       Parameters:
-      * domain: `character` Name of new domain beind created
+      * domain: `character` Name of new domain being created
       * x1: First input
       * x2: Second input
       Depends: